How Cranleigh Church (“we”) use your information.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, volunteers or trustees who need to know.
 They will only process your personal data on our instructions.

-We have put in place procedures to deal with any suspected personal data breach and will notify you and the ICO where we are legally required to do so.
+If a data breach is suspected we will notify you and the ICO where we are legally required to do so.

 Who do we share your information with?